 - a CT scan to show where the cancer is and whether it has spread

-- blood tests to assess your general health
+- blood tests to check your general health

-The screening kit contains a faecal occult blood (FOB) test that can detect small amounts of blood in your faeces.
-The FOB test doesn't diagnose bowel cancer, but the results show if you need to have your bowel examined.
-However, even if you have a screening test with a normal result, if you have symptoms, it's important to see your doctor.
+The screening kit contains a faecal occult blood (FOB) test that can detect small amounts of blood in your poo.
+The FOB test doesn't diagnose bowel cancer – the results show if you need to have your bowel examined.
+Even if you have a screening test with a normal result, if you have symptoms, you should still see your doctor.

-The Department of Health is also running a pilot screening programme in some parts of England.
-If you live in one of these areas, you will be invited to have a sigmoidoscopy test around your 55th birthday.
-You will still be sent a bowel cancer screening kit after you're 60.
+The Department of Health is also rolling out a bowel scope screening programme in some parts of England.
+If you live in one of these areas, you’ll be invited to have a sigmoidoscopy test around your 55th birthday.
+You’ll still be sent a bowel cancer screening kit after you're 60.

 Screening for people at a risk of bowel cancer

-If you're more at risk of developing bowel cancer than the general population, you may have regular tests to check for bowel cancer.
-For example, this may be because you have a close relative who has had bowel cancer or a health condition puts you at risk.
+If you're more at risk of developing bowel cancer than the general population, you may have more regular tests to check for bowel cancer.
+This could be because you have a close relative who has had bowel cancer or a health condition puts you at risk.
 See our section below on people with other bowel conditions.

 Surgery is the most common treatment for bowel cancer.
 You can have open surgery, in which your surgeon will make one large cut in your abdomen.
-Alternatively, you may be able to have keyhole surgery.
+Or you may be able to have keyhole surgery (laparoscopic surgery).

-If you have cancer in your bowel, your surgeon will remove the part that is affected and join the two open ends together.
-He or she may also remove your lymph nodes.
-These are glands found throughout your body that are part of your immune system.
+If you have cancer in your bowel, your surgeon will remove the part that’s affected and join the two open ends together.
+They may also remove some of your lymph nodes that are close by.
+Lymph nodes are glands throughout your body that are part of your immune system.
 They are often the first place the cancer spreads to.

-It's possible your surgeon may not be able to immediately join the two ends of your bowel.
-He or she will then bring the end of your bowel out to the surface of your abdomen and create a stoma through your skin.
+It's possible your surgeon may not be able to join the two ends of your bowel together straight away.
+They’ll then bring the end of your bowel out to the surface of your abdomen and create a stoma (an opening) through your skin.
 If it's your large bowel, this is called a colostomy and if it's your small bowel, it's called an ileostomy.
 See the section on differences between a colostomy and an ileostomy, for more information.

-If you have cancer in your rectum, your surgeon will remove the cancer and the surrounding tissue.
-He or she may also remove your lymph nodes.
+If you have cancer in your rectum (back passage), your surgeon will remove the cancer and the surrounding tissue.
+They may also remove some of your lymph nodes.
 Depending on how much of your rectum your surgeon needs to remove, you may need to have a colostomy.

 A colostomy or ileostomy can be temporary, or it may need to be permanent.
-This will depend on your operation – ask your surgeon for more information.
+This will depend on your operation – ask your surgeon what you’re likely to have.

 Chemotherapy and radiotherapy

 Monoclonal antibodies are medicines designed to recognise specific proteins on cancer cells.
 They use the power of your immune system to attack the cancer.
 Monoclonal antibodies used to treat bowel cancer include:

 These medicines seek out cancer cells and stop them growing.
-They are sometimes used alongside chemotherapy.
-They can be used for various stages of cancer – ask your doctor for more advice.
+They’re sometimes used alongside chemotherapy.
+They can be used at various stages of cancer – ask your doctor for more advice.